Do you lead an early-stage organisation which involves local people and meets local needs?

 It is a FREE learning programme, supporting you to develop new skills and get support from other community businesses, plus a Match Trading grant of up to £5,000 which will challenge you to increase your trading.

 Applications are now closed

-- A free learning programme, to help you develop your income and impact
+- A free learning programme, to help you build your income, confidence, resilience and impact

 - An opportunity to meet regularly with other people running organisations like yours, so you can help each other out